software-students-spring2025/2-web-app-web_slingers/README.md

 7. As a user, I want to be able to change my password so that I can better protect my account.
 8. As a user, I want to be able to create an account to access the website.
 9. As a user, I want to be able to view urls in alphabetical order in the table.
-10. As a user, I would like to temporary disable one of my links so that I can control access easily.
+10. As a user, I would like unfavorite links I don't access anymore for better organization.
+11. As a user, I want to be able to keep my account secure by having a minimum character count for my username and password.
+12. As a user, I want my password to be stored safely.
+(Hashing password before saving to database)
+13. As a user, I want to be able to search in my past short URLS in my history.

 ## Initial setup